chimera-linux/chimera-linux.github.io/_docs/configuration/dbus.md

 ## Typical non-systemd distribution

-In a usual non-systemd distro, the D-Bus session bus is launched either explicitly, or by the desktop environment.
+In a usual non-systemd distro, the D-Bus session bus is launched either explicitly (using `dbus-launch` or `dbus-run-session` depending on context), or by the desktop environment.
 That means things using the session bus for example within an X11 instance will see the bus, but if you switch tty and log in, nothing in that tty will be able to.
 The variable may look like this:

 ```
 DBUS_SESSION_BUS_ADDRESS=unix:abstract=/tmp/dbus-BlaBlaBla,guid=66699aba75555bbbc31444d363666581